 Music is also an expressive art that can create moods where none existed.
-Passive music listening can be a great way to experience, express and dissect different feelings with your child.
+Passive music listening can be a great way to experience, express, and dissect different feelings with your child.
 As they get older, music can encourage conversations around more complex emotions.
-(I've found that talking about the feelings in a song rather than in a person specifically, removes pressure and judgment and allows for more honest conversations and more opportunity for growth in both children and adults alike.)
+I've found that talking through the feelings in a song removes pressure and judgment, therefore allowing more honest conversations and opportunities for growth in both children and adults alike.

 Gross/Fine Motor Baby Development through Music

 And don't we all!
 This is no coincidence.
-Music is "mapped" (or processed) in some of the deepest, most primitive parts of the brain.
-If you look around the audience at a concert, most people are moving something.
+Music is "mapped" -- or processed -- in some of the deepest, most primitive parts of the brain.
+If you look around the audience at a concert, most people are moving some part of their body with the beat.
 The physical response to music isn't involuntary ...but it's hard to fight.

 For your Little Listeners, this experience is no different.
 Moving to music is one of the easiest ways for your baby to start using his body and manipulating it in space.
 Is your toddler just starting to pop up into the crawling position?
 Put on some music with a strong beat and watch them rock back and forth to it.
 Is your toddler not quite jumping?
 Put on some music and watch them bounce in place.
 Before you know it, they'll be jumping!

 Active music making is a great way to work on the development of fine motor skills.
 Using a drum with a mallet or two drum sticks can help develop grip.
-Mallet use reinforces a Palmar Grasp, and although the end game is a something different (Pincher grasp) both are steps on the way to writing!
-Of course, movement and music is great for coordination of the arms and legs (i.e. marching, jumping, hopping, spinning, etc.) and is an essential skill.
+Mallet use reinforces a Palmar Grasp, and although the end game is a Pincher Grasp, both are steps on the way to writing!
+Of course, movement and music are great for coordination of the arms and legs, which is an essential skill for jumping, hopping, marching, and more.

 Developing Baby's Communication Skills Through Music

 Music with lyrics is a great way to expose your child to new sounds and syllables for language development.
-The repetition of lyrics in a lot of music (much to our horror) is meant to reinforce words and the sounds they're composed of.
-Over time, and with repeated listening your child will become familiar with the sound, mimic it and eventually produce it.
+The repetition of lyrics in a lot of music, much to our horror, is meant to reinforce words and the sounds they're composed of.
+Over time with repeated listening, your child will become familiar with the sound, mimic it, and eventually produce it.

 In this way, passive music listening is as important as reading to your child.